devr24/Cloud.Core.Storage.AzureCosmos/README.md

 Below are examples of instantiating each type.

 #### 1. Connection String
-Create an instance of the Table Storage client with ConnectionConfig for connection string as follows:
+Create an instance of the Cosmos Storage client with ConnectionConfig for connection string as follows:

 ```csharp
 var tableConfig = new ConnectionConfig